sheardd/mvinstallationreadme/installationreadme-client.md

 If you have just installed and created the virtual environment, your virtual environment will already be running.
-To log in to your virtual machine, simply type 'vagrant ssh'.
+To log in to your virtual machine, simply type `vagrant ssh`.

-To sign into your virtual machine at a later time, you will need to open a new terminal, and use the 'cd <FILEPATH>' command to change directory to that of your virtual machine (inside the directory of the virtual environment itself, not the directory that holds the folder containing all of your virtual machine files).
-For example, 'cd /Users/john/mercury/hgv'; when viewed in Finder/Windows Explorer, the folder will contain a file called 'Vagrantfile'.
-You can now run 'vagrant up', and then 'vagrant ssh' to boot up and log in to your virtual machine.
+To sign into your virtual machine at a later time, you will need to open a new terminal, and use the `cd <FILEPATH>` command to change directory to that of your virtual machine (inside the directory of the virtual environment itself, not the directory that holds the folder containing all of your virtual machine files).
+For example, `cd /Users/john/mercury/hgv`; when viewed in Finder/Windows Explorer, the folder will contain a file called 'Vagrantfile'.
+You can now run `vagrant up`, and then `vagrant ssh` to boot up and log in to your virtual machine.
 Running these commands while in a different directory will have no effect.

-Boot Up the Virtual Environment: 'vagrant up'
+Boot Up the Virtual Environment: `vagrant up`

-Sign In: 'vagrant ssh' (boot up first)
+Sign In: `vagrant ssh` (boot up first)

 Sign Out: Ctrl + D

-Safely Stop the Virtual Environment: 'vagrant halt' (sign out first)
+Safely Stop the Virtual Environment: `vagrant halt` (sign out first)

 It is generally advisable to stop the virtual machine when not being used, as it will allocate a fairly significant proportion of your computer's processing